afghanimah/Pong/README.md

 extension library of sorts, so you can also use this repo to see an example of how the pygletplus package is used with a simple game like pong.
-The game may be missing some things, but it's complete overall and the extension package can be used with pyglet to make multi-scene games easier to make.
+The game may be missing some things, but it's a complete overall and the extension package can be used with pyglet to make multi-scene games easier to make.

 # pygletplus